 Dr. Myers lectures around the world.
 In 2016 he received a Laureate Award for Outstanding Public Service from The Endocrine Society, the world’s largest association of medical and research professionals specializing in endocrinology.
 In November 2016 he received, along with 11 others, the first Champion of Environmental Health Research award from the National Institutes of Health.
 Other recipients included three current or former directors of the National Institute of Environmental Health Sciences.

-Executive Director, Phipps Conservatory and Botanical Gardens
+President and CEO, Phipps Conservatory and Botanical Gardens

 Since 1994, Richard Piacentini has led the green transformation of Phipps Conservatory and Botanical Gardens including construction of the Center for Sustainable Landscapes, the only building in the world to meet the Living Building Challenge™, LEED® Platinum, WELL™ Platinum and 4 Stars Sustainable SITES™ certifications.
 The sustainability efforts Piacentini initiated at Phipps are based on recognizing the vital connections between people, plants, health and the planet.
 This systems-based way of thinking influences the organization’s actions and programs, particularly those focused on awakening children to nature, and promoting human and environmental well-being.